IsItLucas/godot_easy_localization/README.md

 This project is licensed under the MIT License.

 ---
-Make translations easier and more powerful with GET - Godot Easy Translations! 🌍🚀
+Make translations easier and more powerful with GEL - Godot Easy Localization! 🌍🚀